 About $8,000 by the time you factored in postage, printing and preparation time.
 For a small Financial Planning business that would be a pretty significant spend today.
 Back in the early 1990s you can imagine it was even more painful.

 The late Jay Levinson published the original Guerilla Marketing book in 1984.
 In it he outlined how smaller firms could be great at marketing without the large corporate budget.

 Modern marketing matters

 Today, marketing yourself and your business has never been cheaper.
 Many of the tools you need to do so effectively are now free.
-For example, Mailchimp for sending sexy looking e-newsletters (just like this one), and social media tools such as Twitter, Instagram, Facebook and LinkedIn.
+For example, Mailchimp for sending sexy looking e-newsletters (just like my one), and social media tools such as Twitter, Instagram, Facebook and LinkedIn.